MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01b-Azure_VM_Windows_Clustering.md

 1. Repeat these steps to connect via Bastion to the **az12001a-vm1** Azure virtual machine.

-### Configure storage of Azure virtual machines running Linux
+### Task 2: Configure storage of Azure virtual machines running Linux

 1. Within the Bastion session to the **az12001a-vm0** Azure virtual machine, run the following command to elevate privileges: